GilbertoQA/Learn-JavaScript/README.md

  1. how to Implementations and usage JavaScript.

- 2.what is the  Influnces  and comparision  to other Languages.
+ 2. what is the  Influnces  and comparision  to other Languages.

  3. what are to riticism and advantages to javascript

  4. What is a scripting Language.

- 5.
+ 5. Values, Types, and Operators

+ 6. Program Structure

+ 7. FUnctions

+ 8. Data Structures: Objects and Arrays

+ 9. Higher-order Functions

+10. Objects

+11. Bugs and Errors

+12. Regular Expressions

+13. Modules

+14.